When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 And I go, dude, I'm so excited.

-I got Steve Bannon coming on.
+I got Steve Banning coming on.

-You know, it's like so stoked.
+You know, it's like, so stoked.

 He's like, who's that?